Fontaine's property (Pm) at the maximal ramification break: Introduction

 \begin{Thm} Let $K$ be a complete discrete valuation field with perfect residue field $k$ of characteristic $p > 0$ and let $L$ be a finite wild Galois extension of $K$.
 Then $L / K$ satisfies \FonP{m} for $m = u_{L / K}$ if and only if any finite extension of $k$ has no Galois extension of degree $p$. \end{Thm}

-Even if there exists a finite extension of $k$ having a Galois extension of degree $p$ (for example, if $k$ is finite), the extension $L / K$ still satisfies a property that is weaker than \FonP{m} (see Remark \ref{rmk:GeneralPerfect}).
+Even if there exists a finite extension of $k$ that has a Galois extension of degree $p$ (for example, if $k$ is finite), the extension $L / K$ still satisfies a property that is weaker than \FonP{m} (see Remark \ref{Rmk:GeneralPerfect}).

+Although it seems to be possible to give an elementary proof of this theorem, we prove it by using the local class field theory of Serre and Hazewinkel (\cite{Ser61}, \cite[Appendice]{DG70}).
+The authors believe that this usage of that theory is interesting.
+The idea is simple, so let us show here how the local class field theory of Serre and Hazewinkel works, by giving a sketch of proof of Theorem \ref{Thm:Main} for abelian $L / K$ with algebraically closed $k$.
+To prove that such $L / K$ satisfies \FonP{m} for $m = u_{L / K}$, let $E / K$ be a finite extension and let $\eta \colon \Order_{L} \to \Order_{E} / \ideal_{E / K}^{m}$ be an $\Order_{K}$-algebra homomorphism.
+It can be shown that $\eta$ factors through the quotient